Skip to main content

 3c.
 Smooth the Shapes

-• Set Iterations to 3.
+• Set Iterations to 5 and Initial Fill Probability to 0.6.
 This will remove "speckles" and make the caves look more natural.

 3d.
 Assign Logical IDs

-• Connect the Cellular Automata output to the input.
+• Connect the Cellular Automata output to the input of the Bool Mask to Logical ID node.

 • Set True ID to 1 (Floor) and False ID to 2 (Wall).